 Columbia Pacific Farmers Market, Long Beach

-Take a break from exploring the coastal Discovery Trail to stock up on tasty foods and produce at this cozy gathering just off the main drag in family-friendly Long Beach.
-Distinctive products you’ll find at the Columbia Pacific Farmers Market include fresh local cranberries, stylish ceramic ginger and garlic graters from Grater Good, and tangy olives and pickled veggies at Olivers Gourmet.
-Tip: While you’re on the Long Beach Peninsula, drop by Oysterville Sea Farms and Willapa-Oysters for fresh locally harvested shellfish.
+Take a break from exploring the coastal Discovery Trail to stock up on tasty goods and produce at the Columbia Pacific Farmers Market in Long Beach.
+Find fresh local cranberries, ceramic ginger and garlic graters, and pickled veggies.
+Tip: While you’re on the Long Beach Peninsula, drop by Oysterville Sea Farms and Willapa-Oysters for fresh, locally harvested shellfish.

 Olympia Farmers Market

-Open Thursday through Sunday from April through October, this high-ceilinged building is perfect for browsing stalls and listening to live music, rain or shine.
+This year-round farmers market in Washington features high ceilings and is perfect for browsing stalls, rain or shine.
 The Olympia Farmers Market celebrated its 50th anniversary in 2025, and you’ll find a diverse array of artisan crafts and produce sellers.
-Food carts dispense a variety of dishes, from hearty sausages to parmesan cheesebread sticks and refreshing desserts.
-Bring your meal over to nearby Port Plaza or Percival Landing Park to soak up views of Budd Inlet while you eat.
+Food carts dish out everything from hearty sausages to cheesebread sticks and refreshing desserts.
+Bring your meal to nearby Port Plaza or Percival Landing Park to soak up views of Budd Inlet while you eat.

 Pasco Farmers Market